You will study three core modules:

 This module provides you with essential research skills training applicable in the fields of Shakespeare studies, with a particular emphasis on performance studies.
 You will actively assess the different kinds of evidence and methods used in these fields and critically evaluate the epistemological assumptions that underline them.

-You will then choose three optional modules from the following:
+You will then choose three optional modules from a range of Shakespeare Institute modules:

 Shakespeare's Craftsmanship (on-site and distance learning)